tball1/greyhack-scripts/projects/update_plans.md

 ADDED UPDATES FOR FANTOM:
-  - Fantom now features a wifi cracking menu in them system shell
+  - Fantom now features a wifi cracking menu in the system shell

  IN THE WORKS:
   - Fantom will support lan ips being typed in as a ip